kaanala/chat-app/README.md

 # chat-app
-Basic chat app with node.js and and socket.io
+Basic chat app with node.js and socket.io